kathleenwest/Mixed-Integer-Linear-Programming-Example-Power-Systems-Analysis-A/README.md

 • If a unit is committed, a no-load cost will be incurred.
 • Cost curve for G1 is convex when it’s committed.
 Cost curve for G2 is non-convex when it’s committed.

+2. Find the mixed-integer linear programming formulation and the optimal solutions for ....

+3. Solve the following problems using Benders decomposition.....